mskaggsGala/gala-dex-security-guard/AUDIT_CERTIFICATE.md

 ## 📜 Certification Statement

-This certificate confirms that the security testing code for the Galaswap Trading Bot has undergone comprehensive automated audit verification.
+This certificate confirms that the security testing code for the Gala DEX Security Guard has undergone comprehensive automated audit verification.
 The audit process has validated:

 1. ✅ **Legitimacy** - All tests are legitimate security tests, not malicious code
 2. ✅ **Coverage** - Tests cover the claimed attack vectors and security domains